 Nobody knows what the early church did with kids during their meetings.
 During the Jesus Movement, many groups favored holding meetings with the kids mixed into the adult group.
 Naturally, such meetings were noisy, disorderly, and not popular with adults or especially with kids.

 While many churches feel attracted to the notion of home churches, this question of what to do with kids often becomes a deal breaker.

-To help families with children Xenos leaders initiated a move away from home churches at one point in our history.
+To help families with children, Dwell leaders initiated a move away from home churches at one point in our history.
 We suggested families go to smaller groups, more like cells in other churches, and perhaps meeting every other week.
 Over thirty small groups were formed at that time, and the smaller format served well for groups who needed it.

 But surprisingly, as time has gone on, we have seen most of our small groups revert back into home churches.
-Today, only a handful of small groups are left.
 The reason seems to be that people who have experienced both, prefer the atmosphere of a home church to that of a small group.
-But home groups with many children have to be creative and flexible in how they handle the challenge.
+But home churches with many children have to be creative and flexible in how they handle the challenge.
 We've seen a number of options:

 Some groups have another house near the one in which they meet, where some parents will care for and even teach the kids.
 The parents take turns handling the children's house.

 Some groups prefer to get baby sitters during home church, either paid or with family members.

 Some home churches have a cooperative arrangement where parents who meet one night watch the kids of parents who meet on a different night.
 Those parents return the favor on the other night.
 Kids typically look forward to home church night as their favorite night—the night when they get to stay over with their friends!